 Frequently Asked Questions (FAQs)

-Q1 - What is the Florida Small Business Emergency Bridge Loan Program?
+Q1 - What are the Florida Small Business Emergency Bridge Loan and Catastrophic Emergency Bridge Loan Programs?

-The Florida Small Business Emergency Bridge Loan Program provides an expedient cash flow to businesses physically or economically damaged by a disaster.
-The short-term loans help bridge the gap between the time damage is incurred and when a business secures other financial resources, including payment of insurance claims or longer-term loans such as an SBA Disaster Loan
+A1 - The Florida Small Business Emergency Bridge Loan Program provides an expedient cash flow to businesses physically and/or or economically damaged by a disaster.
+These short-term loans help bridge the gap between the time damage is incurred and when a business secures other financial resources, payment of insurance claims or longer-term loans.
+The Catastrophic Emergency Bridge Loan Program, which is a subset of the Florida Small Business Emergency Bridge Loan Program, was created in May 2019 to allow agricultural producers of field crops damaged by Hurricane Michael to secure bridge loan funding for the coming grow cycle.

-Q3 - I own two businesses in the area that have been impacted by the disaster.
+Q3 - I own 2 businesses in the area that have been impacted by the disaster.
 Can I apply for a disaster bridge loan for both businesses?

 A3 - Yes.
-One loan (only one) may be made per eligible business.
+1 loan (only 1) may be made per eligible business.

 Q4 - If I get my proceeds from my insurance claim before my bridge loan matures, is there a prepayment penalty incurred for paying my loan off early?